Community Moderation

 In addition to judging content, computers are very bad at risk assessment, especially when it comes to the outside world, since risk assessment in many cases is heavily based on social reputation.

-For this reason, Questfall relies entirely on the help of its users to solve such problems, which is implemented in the form of community through voting, or in other words, community moderation.
+For this reason, Questfall relies entirely on the help of its users to solve such problems, which is implemented in the form of community consensus through voting, or in other words, community moderation.
 It protects Questfall users from scams and helps to distribute fair rewards to miners according to their efforts, by censoring three types of entities:

 In addition, community moderation is the cornerstone of the defense against Sybil attacks used to secure mining.
 Therefore, the voting itself must be protected from any kind of manipulation, multi-accounts, bots, and blind/random voting.
 And it is.

-The are balanced so that, on average, the penalties of random or blind voting outweigh the rewards, making it a losing strategy.
-The system also generates to balance the odds of encountering good or bad voting outcomes.
+The incentives are balanced so that, on average, the penalties of random or blind voting outweigh the rewards, making it a losing strategy.
+The system also generates honeypots to balance the odds of encountering good or bad voting outcomes.